 The Pre-Auction Report includes the following information for each commitment period:

-- Key Milestone Dates, including submission of capacity qualification documents, payment of auction deposit, and date of auction
+- Key Milestone Dates, including submission of capacity enrollment information, payment of auction deposit, and date of auction

 - Target Capacity